daniel-payne/functions-templates-manager/readme.md

-# node-red and vs code integration hack
+# node-red and vs-code integration hack

 When building a complex dashboards in node-red having the ability to edit in VS Code speeds up development.